+Attendance of relevant research seminars is obligatory.
 During the course of their studies, MTh students will actively participate in the relevant Postgraduate Departmental Seminars as well as the Common Thesis Seminars.
-Part-time students residing outside of Fiji may be partially exempted from this requirement.
+Part-time students may be partially exempted from this requirement.
+The supervisor, the Academic Dean, and the student will reach a consensus on this which takes individual circumstances into account.
 MTh students will present a progress paper in the Common Thesis Seminar, usually in Year 2 of their studies.